plues/data/docs.md

 	- 1: Biweekly on even number calendar weeks.
 	- 2: Biweekly on odd number calendar weeks.
 	- 3: Unique event or only a small number of repetitions (e.g. Block-Seminar).
+- `tentative`: ("true" or "false") Indicates if the day and time are provisional, i.e. an unconfirmed event or temporary data.

 ## Using the data